-I have a background in respiratory nursing and my research focuses on the experiences of people living with a long-term condition (with a particular interest in chronic respiratory disease) and how we can support their self-management and health care needs with a focus on digital health.
+I have a background in respiratory nursing and my research focuses on the experiences of people living with a long-term condition (with a particular interest in chronic respiratory disease and older people) and how we can support their self-management and health care needs with a focus on digital health.

-I am also interested in how people aging with a chronic condition experience health and illness; health care services and care of older people.
-My research predominately involves qualitative research methods, but I also have expertise in working on qualitative studies embedded within clinical trials.
+My research predominately involves qualitative research methods, but I also have expertise in working on qualitative studies embedded within clinical trials and mixed methods research.

 I teach on the HERG qualitative research methods courses and the Msc EBHC and have experience of supervising and examining research students at postgraduate level.

 I am an executive member and past treasurer of the British Society of Gerontology and I am a member of the British Sociological Association 'Ageing, Body and Society' Study Group.

 Exploring patients' perspectives of an mHealth application: a qualitative study as part of EDGE COPD